soumame/namecard/firmware/docs/PRODUCT_DESIGN.md

 ## Supported user flow

-The product protocol remains platform-neutral ISO 15693/ST25DV FTM, but the supported September release client is Android only.
+The product protocol remains platform-neutral ISO 15693/ST25DV FTM, but the primary production client is Android.
+An [iOS client](../../client/ios/README.md) is also available as a TestFlight beta.
+Submit the [registration form](https://forms.gle/RqQPmfoJ9aMMtRm66) to receive a TestFlight invitation link.
 The phone must keep the RF field present while deliberately pausing RF commands during VRES charge and EPD refresh.
 The Android client has an explicit URL mode that pauses FTM before an NDEF write; generic NDEF writers and Web NFC do not perform this coordination.

 iPhone is not an electrical incompatibility: an entitled Core NFC application can open an ISO 15693 tag-reader session and the prototype showed that it can maintain enough field for EH.
-It is outside the supported release because an NFC entitlement, signing, session lifecycle, and another full phone validation matrix are required.
+The beta implements black/white image updates and URL operations, with user reports on iPhone XR / iOS 18.
+Power/timing measurements and the full phone validation matrix are still pending for the App Store release.
+Four-gray NFC writes and transitions from four-gray to black/white remain disabled on iOS.
 Do not put an “iPhone cannot power it” claim on the product.

 ## Final firmware state machine